cutlersr/iggypop/README.md

 ![Overview](png/overview.png)

 **iggypop** is a pipeline for designing and synthesizing genes from oligonucleotide pools.
 Input sequences are fragmented into segments that can be amplified using gene-specific primers and reassembled by Golden Gate cloning.
-Sequence-verified constructs are then identified by nanopore sequencing of barcoded amplicons.
+Sequence-verified constructs are then identified by nanopore sequencing of barcoded amplicons using [IGGYPOPseq](https://github.com/ZenanXing/Construct-Validation-for-IGGYPOPseq).

 ## Installation